scale-lab/ARBench/README.md

 ### Camera Translator
 Detects text from the live camera feed when tapped then translates the text to Spanish and displays the translated text over the screen.

+### HelloAr
+Allows for placement and manipulation of 3D models on detected AR plane surfaces.

 ### Benchmark app
 Runs a series of benchmarks on the apps above and outputs the results.